-With its exceptional handling, thrilling performance and unique styling, the Lotus Elise has proved to be one of the most succesful and also popular British sports cars of its generation.
-Starting from £28,000 for the entry-level model, power comes from a Toyota sourced 1.8-litre 134bhp engine.
+With its exceptional handling, thrilling performance and unique styling, the Lotus Elise has proved to be one of the most successful British sports cars of its generation.
+List prices aren't cheap, but power comes from a Toyota sourced 1.8-litre 134bhp engine, which offers impressive performance.
 Weighing only 860kg it is some 300kg lighter than the Mazda MX-5, meaning it shouldn't cost the world to run, either.
 Both the Lotus Elise and Lotus Elise Club Racer will manage 45mpg, while even the top-of-the-range SC will do 37.5mpg.
-The latter is almost unheard of from a sports car that can do the 0-60mph sprint in under 5 seconds.
+The latter is almost unheard of from a sports car that can do the 0-62mph sprint in 4.6 seconds.

-Once you manage to get inside, the Elise is actually very comfortable for such a small sportscar.
-Wind noise is not too distracting either while the stiff suspension does take some getting used too.
-There is also the option of adding a Touring Pack if you desire extra comfort and this includes leather seat trim, plus further noise insulation.
+Once you actually manage to get inside, the Elise is very comfortable for such a tiny sportscar.
+Wind noise is not too distracting either, while the stiff suspension does take some getting used too.
+There is also the option of adding a Touring Pack if you desire extra comfort and this includes leather seat trim, electric windows and further noise insulation.

 One of the biggest problems with the Elise is its poor levels of practicality.
 It's low ride height and wide sills make getting into and out of the Elise extremely awkward and once inside cabin space is non existent.
 Driven from the rear the boot at the front is tiny and the rear parcel shelf is not of that much use either.

 The latest version of the Elise is the most refined and comfortable so far.
-At just under £30,000 for the entry-level model it is expensive for such an awkward and quirky two-seater, but few cars offer as much driver thrills, reasonable running costs.
+At just under £30,000 for the entry-level model it is expensive for such an awkward and quirky two-seater, but few cars offer as much driver thrills, head turning looks and reasonable running costs.
 Take all this into account and you'll struggle to feel short changed.